Anindya-Karmaker/Gel-Blot-Analyzer/README.md

     *   **For Windows:** Download the `.zip` file for the application.
 3. Unzip the file and run the application.
 No installation is needed.

+**Note**: Since the application for MacOS is not signed it may not run, so open the application once to trigger the warning, then go to System Settings > Privacy & Security, scroll to Security, click Open Anyway next to the blocked app, and confirm the prompt by entering your password.
+Despite being signed for Windows, since it is not from a popular publisher it may show an error so open the application and click on More Info and click on Run Anyway.

 ### Option 2: Run from Source (For Developers)

 If you are a developer and want to run the script directly, you can use Conda for a stable environment.